 Subrecipient Application for Funding

-The Community Development Block Grant application for funding will be used to determine the eligibility of your proposed project.
+The Community Development Block Grant application for funding will be used to determine the eligibility of proposed projects.
 Please read and follow the instructions carefully.

 Rules and Record Keeping Requirements

 The following will apply to all applicants:

 - Written records to justify all expenditures and client eligibility must be retained for the longer of 3 years after the expiration or termination of the subrecipient agreement under 24 CFR 570.503, or 3 years after the submission of the annual performance and evaluation report in which the specific activity is reported on for the final time.
 Records will be reviewed by the City and also may be reviewed by HUD.